GabriellJacinto/Hands-On-ML/README.md

 # Book: Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow

-Code Practice from the Kaggle and the Book Hands-On Machine Learning
+Code Practice from the Kaggle and the Book Hands-On Machine Learning.
+I use Obsidian to write the notes.

 <img src="./utils/book-cover.jpg" alt="Book Cover">